Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-ui/src/design-tokens/README.md

 #### Readable

 Considered to be readable from a contrast perspective.
-Safe for use on small text, though probably reads more like "hint" or "placeholder" text.
+Safe for use on small text.
+With a low saturation palette (neutral) this will read as "hint" or "placeholder" text.

 Meets accessibility requirements for 4.5:1 contrast relative to its context in AA mode.
 Increases to 7:1 in AAA mode.

 #### Strong

 Considered to be readable from a contrast perspective.
-Intended for use on small text, with more contrast than "Readable".
+Intended for use on small or body text, having more contrast than "Readable", and tends to appear as "black".

 ### Application